 Some of the common tasks associated with this work include:

-There are countless non-profit, charitable, and non-governmental organizations that exist for the express purpose of prioritizing the mental health of those who are in need.
+Countless non-profit, charitable, and non-governmental organizations exist for the express purpose of prioritizing the mental health of those who are in need.
 There are professionally trained case managers and mental health case management software platforms designed to develop a plan for success and see it through.

 Mental health struggles are certainly intimidating but fortunately, resources for helping people achieve healthy and productive lives have never been more abundant.